henrythemes/jekyll-bootstrap-theme/introngs1502/labs/linux-intro.md

 If you look closely, you'll see that I did not write **ls -l**, but used **ll** instead.
 Typing ls -l all the time is.. more annoying than one would think, so someone came up with the good idea to add a shortcut here.
 If you type **ll**, it is the same as typing **ls -l** Use it from now on.

 Now we have practised moving around and looking at what we have in folders.
 The next step will show you how to do the same thing, but without the moving around part.
-If we want to look at what we have in our home folder, while standing in the course's project folder, we type ```ll /home/<username>/``` and remember to substitute **\<username\>** with your own user name.
+If we want to look at what we have in our home folder, while standing in the course's project folder, we type ```$ ll /home/<username>/``` and remember to substitute **\<username\>** with your own user name.

 ```bash
 $ ll /home/dahlo/